What is diabetic retinopathy?

 - Eye pain or a feeling of pressure in your eye.

 - New or sudden vision loss.
-The sudden onset of partial or complete vision loss is a symptom of many disorders that can occur within or outside the eye, including retinal detachment or bleeding within the eye.
+Sudden partial or complete vision loss is a symptom of many disorders that can occur within or outside the eye, including retinal detachment or bleeding within the eye.
 Sudden vision loss is always a medical emergency.

 Exams and Tests

 Diabetic retinopathy can be detected during a dilated eye exam by an ophthalmologist or optometrist.
-An exam by your primary doctor, during which your eyes are not dilated, is not an adequate substitute for a full exam done by an ophthalmologist.
+An exam by your primary doctor, during which your eyes are not dilated, is not an adequate substitute for a full exam done by an ophthalmologist or optometrist.
 Eye exams for people with diabetes can include:

 - Visual acuity testing.
 Visual acuity testing measures the eye's ability to focus and to see details at near and far distances.
 It can help detect vision loss and other problems.